memes/terraform-google-secret-manager/README.md

 Given a project identifier, the module will create a new secret, or update an existing secret version, so that it contains the value provided.
-An optional list of IAM user, group, or service account identifiers can be provided and each of the identifiers will be granted `roles/secretmanager.secretAccessor` on th
+An optional list of IAM user, group, or service account identifiers can be provided and each of the identifiers will be granted `roles/secretmanager.secretAccessor` on the secret.

 ```hcl
 module "secret" {